logoran/logoran/docs/api/index.md

 });
 ```

-  When an error occurs _and_ it is still possible to respond to the client, aka no data has been written to the socket, Koa will respond
+  When an error occurs _and_ it is still possible to respond to the client, aka no data has been written to the socket, Logoran will respond
   appropriately with a 500 "Internal Server Error".
 In either case
   an app-level "error" is emitted for logging purposes.